“[ACE] is worth it because it incorporates many things I like to do as well as many things I hope to continue to pursue in life.”

 Jillian’s past experiences with service include mentoring younger student-athletes through both ACTION and Athletes in Action, a faith-based student-athlete group.
 Alongside her team, Jillian has also volunteered at the Ronald McDonald House and advocated for One Love, a campaign dedicated to raising awareness concerning relationship abuse and violence.
 Finally, Jillian has participated in various faith-based mission trips where she has spent time repairing homes, cleaning neighborhoods, and volunteering in soup kitchens.

-Jillian is a junior from Mount Joy, PA, and plays center full back on the Duke Field Hockey team.
+Jillian is a senior from Mount Joy, PA, and plays center back on the Duke Field Hockey team.
 She is majoring in Political Science, with a minor in Global Health and Education.
 Jillian’s experience in Vietnam had a large impact on her life perspective.
 She hopes to bring this experience back to life at Duke by encouraging others to apply for the opportunity, and by sharing her own memories and her passion for service.
-While in Vietnam she taught students biology, soccer, and life skills at a local school through an organization called Coach for College.
+While in Vietnam she taught middle school students biology, soccer, and life skills at a local school through an organization called Coach for College.
 She hopes to continue this work with kids in Durham.